almende/eve/java_configuration.md

 # Configuration

-Eve needs a configuration file containing information on the agent classes that needs to be hosted, settings for storage of agent states, and some environment settings.
+Eve needs a configuration file containing settings for persistency of the agents context, settings for communication services such as HTTP and XMPP, and other environment settings.
 The servlet used to host the Eve agents points to an Eve configuration file, as explained on the page [Hosting](java_hosting.html).

 The configuration file is a [YAML](http://en.wikipedia.org/wiki/YAML) file.